bummings/runninApp/TouchstoneJournal.md

 While writing and testing your program code, describe your tests, record any errors, and state your approach to fixing the errors.

+There was a lot of trouble with ensuring that the run data entered was saving in the expected shape in the miles.txt file.
+Using the DateFormatter library, I was thinking it would be a lot easier to

 Requirements

 - For at least one of your test cases, describe how your choices for the test helped you understand whether the program was running correctly or not.